-Your health really is of prime importance to you, and is something that can be easily maintained with a few daily practices and precautions.
+Your health really is of prime importance to you and is something that can be easily maintained with a few daily practices and precautions.
 Prevention is better than cure, however, sometimes illness does happen, for which it's best to be well prepared.
-Read on to find out how to stay healthy when travelling.
+Read on to find out how to stay healthy when traveling.

 First, a visit to your GP or travel health adviser is absolutely essential at least 6 weeks before you go.
 They will go through your vaccination history, what new vaccinations you may need and also give advice on the locations you are going to with regards to taking necessary medications.